JuliaLang/JuliaSyntax.jl/docs/src/design.md

   either `hygenic-scope` or unwraps is a bit confusing.
 * "`do` macrocalls" have their own special handling because the macrocall is the child of the `do`.
 This seems like a mess!!

+## Scope resolution

+This pass disambiguates variables which have the same name in different scopes and fills in the list of local variables within each lambda.

+### Which data is needed to define a scope?

+As scope is a collection of variable names by category:
+* `argument` - arguments to a lambda
+* `local` - variables declared local (at top level) or implicitly local (in lambdas) or desugared to local-def
+* `global` - variables declared global (in lambdas) or implicitly global (at top level)
+* `static-parameter` - lambda type arguments from `where` clauses

+### How does scope resolution work?

+We traverse the AST starting at the root paying attention to certian nodes:
+* Nodes representing identifiers (Identifier, operators, var)
+    - If a variable exists in the table, it's *replaced* with the value in the table.
+    - If it doesn't exist, it becomes an `outerref`
+* Variable scoping constructs: `local`, `local-def`
+    - collected by scope-block
+    - removed during traversal
+* Scope metadata `softscope`, `hardscope` - just removed
+* New scopes
+    - `lambda` creates a new scope containing itself and its arguments, otherwise copying the parent scope.
+It resolves the body with that new scope.
+    - `scope-block` is really complicated - see below
+* Scope queries `islocal`, `locals`
+    - `islocal` - statically expand to true/false based on whether var name is a local var
+    - `locals` - return list of locals - see `@locals`
+    - `require-existing-local` - somewhat like `islocal`, but allows globals too (whaa?! naming) and produces a lowering error immediately if variable is not known.
+Should be called `require-in-scope` ??
+* `break-block`, `symbolicgoto`, `symboliclabel` need special handling because one of their arguments is a non-quoted symbol.
+* Add static parameters for generated functions `with-static-parameters`
+* `method` - special handling for static params

+`scope-block` is the complicated bit.
+It's processed by
+* Searching the expressions within the block for any `local`, `local-def`, `global` and assigned vars.
+Searching doesn't recurse into `lambda`, `scope-block`, `module` and `toplevel`
+* Building lists of implicit locals or globals (depending on whether we're in a top level thunk)
+* Figuring out which local variables need to be renamed.
+This is any local variable with a name which has already occurred in processing one of the previous scope blocks
+* Check any conflicting local/global decls and soft/hard scope
+* Build new scope with table of renames
+* Resolve the body with the new scope, applying the renames

+### Oddities / warts

+* I'm not sure we want to disambiguate via renames!
+What if we annotated identifier and identifier-like nodes by adding a counter instead of renaming them?
+We could use a `scope_disamb` with equivalences:
+  - -1   ==> outerref
+  - 0    ==> local, not renamed
+  - n>=1 ==> local, rennamed